ISMB-ECCB-2019-Tutorial-AM4/reproducible-computational-workflows/4-git/README.md

-# Introduction Git and GitHub
+# Version control and backup using git and GitHub

-## Local version control using Git

 First, let's create a directory for our project and add a readme file: